Barca sink to 74-year low in Champions League humiliation at the hands of Bayern | Goal.com

 Barca sink to 74-year low in Champions League humiliation at the hands of Bayern

-Luis Suarez finally ended his seemingly endless scoring drought in the Champions League, but it proved barely a consolation in Friday's record-breaking 8-2 defeat for the Catalans.
+Luis Suarez finally ended his seemingly endless scoring drought in the Champions League, but it proved barely a consolation as Barcelona were utterly dismantled in Friday's record-breaking 8-2 defeat for the Catalans.

 The Uruguayan led the line for his team alongside Lionel Messi at Lisbon's Estadio da Luz as they took on Bayern Munich in the Champions League quarter-finals.